1. Introduction

 4. Management of Liquid Assets

 Liquid assets should be managed in a way which offers the best balance between accessibility and growth.
-The person should be able to access the cash they need to meet both their day to day needs and planned purchases.
+The adult should be able to access the cash they need to meet both their day to day needs and planned purchases.

 5. Management of Investments